Jeu de taquin dynamics on infinite Young tableaux and second class particles: Second class particles

 \subsubsection{The Plancherel-TASEP}

 Naturally, the first rule we consider is the particle system associated with the Plancherel growth process (or, equivalently, with the Plancherel measure).
-We call this the \demph{Plancherel-TASEP particle system}; it is the process mentioned in Theorem~\ref{thm-second-class-plancherel-tasep} which we formulated in the introduction without explaining its precise meaning.
-Finally we are in a position to prove it.
+We call this the \demph{Plancherel-TASEP particle system}; it is the process mentioned in Theorem~\ref {thmm-second-class-plancherel-tasep} which we formulated in the \hyperref[sec1]{Introduction} without explaining its precise meaning.
+Finally, we are in a position to prove it.

-\begin{proof}[Proof of Theorem~\ref{thm-second-class-plancherel-tasep}] By Theorem~\ref{prop-sec-class-jdt-equiv}, the random variable $X(n)$ in the theorem is simply the $u$-coordinate $a_{n+1}-b_{n+1}$ of the natural parametrization $\jpathlazy_n = (a_n,b_n)$ of the \jdt path of a random infinite Young tableau chosen according to Plancherel measure.
-In the proof of Theorem~\ref{thm-straight-line} in Section~\ref{sec:proof-main-thms} we already saw that after scaling by a factor of $n^{-1/2}$, this random variable converges a.s.\ to a limiting random variable $W$ having the semicircle distribution.
-This was exactly the claim to prove. \end{proof}
+\begin{pf*}{Proof of Theorem~\ref{thmm-second-class-plancherel-tasep}} By Proposition~\ref{prop-sec-class-jdt-equiv}, the random variable $X(n)$ in the theorem is simply the $u$-coordinate $a_{n+1}-b_{n+1}$ of the natural parameterization $\jpathlazy_n = (a_n,b_n)$ of the \jdt path of a random infinite Young tableau chosen according to Plancherel measure.
+In the proof of Theorem~\ref{thmm-straight-line} in Section~\ref{sec:proof-main-thms}, we already saw that after scaling by a factor of $n^{-1/2}$, this random variable converges a.s. to a limiting random variable $W$ having the semicircle distribution.
+This was exactly the claim to prove. \end{pf*}